nicktodd/spring-course/docs/spring-jpa.md

 3. Note the commmented out interface implementation.
 This is so the project compiles before you complete the exercise.
 Now uncomment the implements and sort out the {}.

-4. In the `CompactDiscDAO` interface.
-Implement empty versions of the various methods.
+4. In the `SpringJPACompactDiscDAO` class, implement empty versions of the various methods.

 5. Declare a reference of type `EntityManager` with the name `em`.